 LOUISVILLE, Ky.
-(AP) - At least 36 current and former educators- most of them Democrats - highlight state legislative races in Kentucky eight months after thousands of public school teachers closed nearly two dozen districts to protest changes to the pension system by the Republican-dominated legislature.
+(AP) - At least 36 current and former educators highlight state legislative races in Kentucky eight months after thousands of public school teachers closed nearly two dozen districts to protest changes to the pension system by the Republican-dominated legislature.

 Republicans won a majority in the state House of Representatives in 2016 for the first time in nearly 100 years.
-The GOP then pushed through bills allowing charter schools and making changes to the struggling retirement system for teachers, moving all new hires into a hybrid system.
-Thousands of teachers responded by marching on the Capitol, and dozens more filed to run for office in what Democrats hope is a "blue wave" heading into the 2019 governor's race.
+The GOP then passed bills allowing charter schools and making changes to the struggling retirement system for teachers.
+Thousands of teachers protested at the Capitol, and dozens more filed to run for office in what Democrats hope is a "blue wave" on Tuesday.

-Republicans have pushed back, arguing Kentucky's pension system is among the worst funded in the country.
-Since Republican Gov. Matt Bevin took office, the legislature has pumped billions of dollars into the struggling Kentucky Teachers Retirement System.
-System administrators noted the $2 billion appropriation over the next two years fully funds the annual required contribution "for the first time in more than a decade."
+Republicans argue Kentucky's pension system is among the worst funded in the country.
+Since Republican Gov. Matt Bevin took office, the legislature has spent billions of dollars in the teachers' retirement system.